Dooriin/AEM-Health-Check/README.md

 To use this mode, don't specify --username or --password flags and expose two ports on the Docker container to allow DevTools to connect to the browser and to serve a status page.

-In profile creation mode, Browsertrix Crawler launches a browser which uses VNC (via noVNC) server running on port 6080 to provide a 'remote desktop' for interacting with the browser.
+In profile creation mode,  Crawler launches a browser which uses VNC (via noVNC) server running on port 6080 to provide a 'remote desktop' for interacting with the browser.

 After interactively logging into desired sites or configuring other settings, the 'Create Profile' should be clicked to initiate profile creation.
-Browsertrix Crawler will then stop the browser, and save the browser profile.
+ Crawler will then stop the browser, and save the browser profile.

 For example, to start in interactive profile creation mode, run:

 ```
-docker run -p 6080:6080 -p 9223:9223 -v $PWD/crawls/profiles:/crawls/profiles/ -it webrecorder/browsertrix-crawler create-login-profile --url "https://example.com/"
+docker run -p 6080:6080 -p 9223:9223 -v $PWD/crawls/profiles:/crawls/profiles/ -it webrecorder/-crawler create-login-profile --url "https://example.com/"
 ```

 Then, open a browser pointing to `http://localhost:9223/` and use the embedded browser to log in to any sites or configure any settings as needed.